damianhakert/damianhakert.github.io/source/_posts/2016-04-14-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.markdown

 ```

 `letsencrypt-auto` offers a lot of free functionality.
 For example, if you have
-a web server running Apache, you could `letsencrypt-auto --apache` inside your
+a web server running Apache, you could add `letsencrypt-auto --apache` inside your
 webserver and have everything done for you.

 Since we are running GitLab's servers instead, we have to do a bit of manual